Carol Cram at Pratto del Valle in Prato

 Overview

-We’d heard Padua was worth visiting in its own right and so looked forward to exploring this new-to-us town.
-We visited in November–a chilly time in northern Italy (take a good, warm coat!).
+I’d heard Padua was worth visiting in its own right and so looked forward to exploring this new-to-us town.
+I visited in November–a chilly time in northern Italy (take a good, warm coat!).

 On the upside, late November is also the time of the Chocolate Festival where dozens of booths groaning with all kinds of chocolate confections lined the piazzas in the center of Padua.
 Needless to say, we sampled our fair share.